TeoBouvard/nephelae/README.md

 - reduce array size in image overlay (memory problems?)
 - simulation path update does not work, have to redraw it entirely
 - WARNING HARDCODED VALUE OF MESONH MAX TIME IN MAP.JS(715)
-- roll estimate by heading change
-- limit display radius in map ?
+- limit display radius in map or sparse matrix ? can't find a way
+- get_positions parameters (real | simulation)
+- commands + scheduling

 - k-means clustering, then convex hull ?
 - why is message.data an array ?
 (3d data ?)